(Ureilite [olivine-augite type] in MetBull 87)

 A separate sample of NWA 1500 was studied by Mittlefehldt and Hudon (2004).
 They found a composition consisting of ~90 vol% coarse-grained olivine exhibiting a weak preferred alignment, with narrow reduction rims of magnesian pyroxene containing abundant Ni-free metal grains, causing silicate darkening.
 The remaining component, comprising coarse-grained augite and chromite with minor FeNi-metal, is almost totally lacking in plagioclase.
 They also found different FeMnMg compositions than those determined in the initial study, values that plot well outside of ureilite ranges.
 Furthermore, the CaO and CrO contents in NWA 1500 olivine cores are significantly lower than, and the Wo content significantly higher than, normal ureilite trends.
 Moreover, in contrast to typical C contents in ureilites (766 mg/g), the C content in NWA 1500 was too low to measure, and no CO2 was released upon heating (Murty et al., 2007).
 Finally, as determined previously and since refined, the O-isotopic composition of NWA 1500 falls outside of the ureilite range and clearly within the brachinite field.
 For these reasons, they have suggested that NWA 1500 might be a unique, olivine-dominated, ultramafic rock containing trace plagioclase, and not a member of the ureilite group.
 They suggested that other primitive achondrites with similar textures (but with less ferroan compositions) such as brachinites, winonaites, and acapulcoites should be compared.

 Goodrich et al. (2006, 2010) observed fine-grained assemblages of orthopyroxene and opaques lining various olivine grain boundaries nearly identical to those found in other brachinites.
-These assemblages exhibit several features that indicate the occurrence of a late reduction process, and the FeMnMg relations are consistent with reduction processes on the brachinite parent body.
+These assemblages exhibit several features that indicate the occurrence of a late reduction process, and the FeMnMg relations are also consistent with reduction processes on the brachinite parent body.
+Several methods for the reduction of primary olivine were reviewed by Goodrich et al., 2017), including its reaction with methane to form orthopyroxene + metal (Irving et al., 2013) and through its sulfurization by a S-rich fluid or gas to form orthopyroxene + sulfide (e.g., Singerling et al., 2013).

 A noble gas study was conducted by Murty et al. (2007), and it was found that NWA 1500 retains very low abundances of trapped noble gases compared to ureilites.
 Moreover, the Ar and Xe isotopic ratios were found to differ significantly from ureilites, the cause of which cannot be attributed to terrestrial weathering.
 A noble gas isotopic plot gives values for NWA 1500 that fall within the brachinite field.
 In addition, they concluded that the N systematics were unlike that of ureilites.
-Utilizing the plagioclase grains to determine the 26Al closure age of NWA 1500, it was found to have formed at least 7 m.y. after CAIs.
-This establishes a younger age for NWA 1500 than for Brachina, the latter meteorite being distinguished in significant ways from the other brachinites.
-A CRE age of 9.4 m.y. was also determined.
+Utilizing the plagioclase grains to determine the 26Al closure age of NWA 1500, it was found to have formed at least 7 m.y. after CAIs; this establishes a younger age for NWA 1500 than for Brachina.
+Brachina is distinguished in significant ways from the other brachinites (e.g., nearly chondritic composition, high plagioclase abundance [~10 vol%]) and is the most primitive brachinite known (Greenwood et al., 2017 and references therein).

 Further studies of NWA 1500 by Goodrich et al. (2011) determined that texture, modal abundances, mineral compositions, REE abundances, O-isotopic compositions, and siderophile element abundances all follow brachinite trends, and are distinguishable from other olivine-rich, primitive achondrite groups.
-However, through studies of highly siderophile element (HSE) abundances, and upon examining the metal-sulfide segregation processes, it was determined by Day et al. (2012) that NWA 1500 and similar brachinite-like achondrites were not likely genetically related (i.e. from the same parent body) to brachinites, but rather, originated on similar volatile-rich, oxidized, chondritic precursor asteroids while experiencing similar petrologic processes during their history.
-The measured HSE abundances are consistent with a partially melted parent body in which heating from short-lived radionuclides came to a halt before a core was fully formed.
+However, through studies of highly siderophile element (HSE) abundances, and upon examining the metal-sulfide segregation processes, it was determined by Day et al. (2012) that NWA 1500 and similar brachinite-like primitive achondrites were not likely genetically related (i.e. from the same parent body) to brachinites, but rather, originated on similar volatile-rich, oxidized, chondritic precursor asteroids while experiencing similar petrologic processes during their history.
+Goodrich et al. (2017) determined that brachinites and brachinite-like achondrites have a distinct redox trend and a higher Fe/Mg ratio compared to all other primitive achondrites, consistent with formation in a similar nebula reservoir; therefore, they suggest that brachinites and brachinite-like achondrites be called the brachinite clan.

 Notably, an achondrite clast from the Kaidun meteorite has been favorably compared to a brachinite (Higashi et al., 2017, #1874).
 Verification of this discovery would infer a very old formation age for the Kaidun parent body, since the age of Brachina is 4.564.8 (±0.0005) b.y.
 The specimen of NWA 1500 shown above is a 3.97 g partial slice.